ichen-lab-ucsb/DeCatCounter/README.md

 To use the pipeline, first install [Python](https://www.python.org/downloads/).
 We recommend using the Anaconda distribution of python, and adding the Bioconda channel to Anaconda's package manager, conda.
 See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.

-To install the rest of dependencies needed (biopython, futures, python-Levenshtein, tabulate and pandas), download the file `requirements.txt` and run the following command from the directory it's located:
+To install the rest of dependencies needed ([biopython](https://biopython.org/), [futures](https://docs.python.org/3/library/asyncio-future.html), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/), [tabulate](https://pypi.org/project/tabulate/) and [pandas](https://pandas.pydata.org/), download the file `requirements.txt` and run the following command from the directory it's located:

 `pip install -r requirements/txt`